molily/molily.de/_posts/2019-02-03-testing-angular.md

 });
 ```

 This white box test reaches into the Component to access an internal, yet `public` method.
-This is not wrong and sometimes valuable, but it is mostly misused.
+This is sometimes valuable, but most of the time it is misused.

 As we have learned, a Component test is meaningful if it interacts with the Component using Inputs, Outputs and the rendered DOM.
 Calling internal methods or accessing internal properties runs the risk of failing to cover important behavior like template logic and event handling.

 The spec above deals with the increment feature.
 It calls the `increment` method, but does not test the corresponding template code, the increment button: